x75/otl/README.txt

 haroldsoh@imperial.ac.uk

 == Introduction ==
 The Online Temporal Learning (OTL) C++ library implements several memory structures (a neural reservoir and sliding window) and online learning methods (RLS, Sparse Online Gaussian Process).
-Included in the library are two "high-level" online learning methods: the Online Echo State Gaussian Process (OESGP) and the Spatial-Temporal Online Recursive Kernel Gaussian Process (STORK-GP).
+Included in the library are two "high-level" online learning methods: the Online Echo State Gaussian Process (OESGP) and the Online Infinite Echo-State GP (also called the Spatial-Temporal Online Recursive Kernel Gaussian Process (STORK-GP)).
 Academic papers detailing these methods:

 OESGP: H. Soh and Y. Demiris, “Iterative Temporal Learning and Prediction with the Sparse Online Echo State Gaussian Process”, International Joint Conference on Neural Networks (IJCNN-2012), Brisbane, Australia (to appear)

 STORKGP: H. Soh and Y. Demiris, "Iteratively Learning to Classify Objects by Touch with Online Spatio-Temporal Experts", Under Review.
 Contact me for a pre-print.

+There are TWO versions of code included:

+1. Matlab OTL (in the otl_matlab directory) is a pure MATLAB implementation (with some mex code to speed up some operations).
+It contains the latest code including some prototype code.

-OTL currently in pre-alpha; it works but documentation is still sorely lacking.
-Check out the Getting Started Guides for using the high-level methods (OESGP and STORKGP).
+2. C++ OTL version a slightly lagged version of the Matlab code.
+It's less up-to-date but much faster than the MATLAB implementation.
+Check out the Getting Started Guides for using the high-level methods.
 Example code is within the src/examples directory.
 I've tried to make it easy to do the standard thing, i.e., learn from and predict sequential time-series data.
 If that's what you're trying to accomplish, it should be relatively easy to get things going.

-That said, at its current state, OTL is meant for use by individuals familiar with C++/Python programming on a *nix environment.
+At its current state, OTL is meant for use by individuals familiar with C++/Python/MATLAB programming on a *nix environment.
 Feel free to give it a shot and I'll be happy to answer questions via email.
 However, please note that depending my workload, answers may be *very* slow in coming.

 Have fun!
 For more up-to-date information, refer to the OTL wiki: https://bitbucket.org/haroldsoh/otl/wiki/Home

+== MATLAB OTL ==

+The MATLAB code is in otl_matlab.
+You will need to:

+1. Set up the paths: Run setupOTL.m
+2. Compile the helper mex files: Run compileHelpers.m

+That's it!
+Have a look in examples (particularly NoisySin_FMemOGP2_Opt.m for a full-fledged example).

-== Pre-requisites ==
+== C++ OTL ==

+=== Pre-requisites ===
 OTL requires the Eigen C++ Matrix library and cmake.
 It also needs SWIG for the Python bindings.
 You can download Eigen at http://eigen.tuxfamily.org.

 If you're using Ubuntu, you can install these pre-reqs using apt-get: